zaksabeast/PokemonRNGGuides/Dream Radar RNG Guide.md

 ###### Things To Know
 Dream Radar RNG can be used to obtain DBHA Legendaries and several other Pokemon.
 Pokemon here are Shiny-Locked, but other than that, there are no limitations.
 You will be advancing both types of frames present in Generation 5 (IVRNG and PIDRNG Frames) at the same time and by two each advance.
 Frames for this RNG are advanced using the key system. ![system](https://snag.gy/JN9Wu5.jpg)
+In addition, you may have noticed a "Dream Radar" tab in RNG Reporter.
+During the time of this guide being written, that tab does not work.
+Therefore, the guide will explain an alternate method of finding seeds and desired IV/Nature combonations.

 ###### Prepwork
 Ensure that you have exported your BW2 Save File with the Dream Radar Pokemon to DeSmuMe **OR** inject it using Suloku's Gen V Tool.
-(Note: Some trading sites do not allow the latter method.)
 If you have done so, move onto the RNG Process.

 ###### The RNG Process